rocky-linux/academy/GUIDELINES.md

 NOTE: If the text is too short the display is not optimal, to remedy this you can insert a `</br>` tag after the sentence.

-## Check the knowledges
+## Checking knowledge

 Feel free to add questions to your presentations.
-You can add them at the end of a chapter or at the end of the presentation.
-This allows you to go back over specific notions, get the class talking and make the presentation more interactive.
+You can add them at the end of a chapter or the end of the presentation.
+This allows you to go back over specific notions, get the class talking, and make the presentation more interactive.

 ```markdown
 ---